Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

-\SBP{The question then is how to understand the Hall response beyond this framework?} Recent theoretical studies show that, in a current-carrying state of an IS breaking (but TRS preserving) material, a Hall conductivity can be generated by an anomalous velocity associated with the Berry curvature in momentum space \cite{Sod15.1} where $f(\bm{k})$ is the \SBP{nonequilibrium} electron distribution function in an applied electric field $\mathcal{E}_x$ and $\Omega^{\rm{odd}}_z$ the Berry curvature, which is odd in $\bm{k}$ \SBP{[$\bm{\Omega}^{\rm{odd}}(\bm{k}) = - \bm{\Omega}^{\rm{odd}}(-\bm{k})$]} for systems with broken IS (ref\,\citenum{Xia10.1}).
-Such a state breaks TRS at the thermodynamic level, as $f(\bm{k})$ can be maintained only at the cost of entropy production ($\dot{S} = j_x \mathcal{E}_x$, where $j_x$ is the current density).
-It is this macroscopically broken TRS that allows for a finite Hall voltage.
-We see that $T\bm{\Omega}^{\rm{odd}}=-\bm{\Omega}^{\rm{odd}}$ and thus $\sigma_{xy}(\bm{\Omega}^{\rm{odd}}) = -\sigma_{xy}(-\bm{\Omega}^{\rm{odd}})$.
-In this case, $\sigma_{xy}(B)$ does not need to be odd in $B$ and a finite $\sigma_{xy}$ does not even require the presence of any $B$ at all. \SBP{In fact, the only role the magnetic field plays in this topological Hall effect is to reduce its magnitude as it pushes the material away from full Kondo coherence, analoguous to what happens when heating the material beyond $T^{\star}$ (Fig.\,\ref{Fig3}c).} The observations of a spontaneous Hall effect (Fig.\,\ref{Fig2}) and an even-in-field Hall conductivity (Fig.\,\ref{Fig3}) in Ce$_3$Bi$_4$Pd$_3$ are smoking-gun evidences that the physical quantity underlying the phenomenon is not a magnetic order parameter (coupled linearly to $B$), as otherwise $\sigma_{xy}$ would necessarily be completely odd in $B$. \SBP{That the spontaneous Hall current is indeed carried by $f(\bm{k})$ is further supported by the linear relationship between $\sigma_{xy}$ and $\sigma_{xx}$ in the Kondo coherent regime (Fig.\,\ref{Fig2}b), consistent with a linear dependence on scattering time ($\sigma_{xy} \sim \tau$) and thus the nonequilibrium nature of the effect.}
+Because $\sigma_{xy}$ \SBP{of Eqn.\,\ref{Eq1}} is driven by \SBP{this TRS invariant} Berry curvature and not by an applied magnetic field, it does not need to be odd in $B$, and a finite $\sigma_{xy}$ does not even require the presence of any $B$ at all (thus the spontaneous Hall effect).
+In fact, the only influence the magnetic field has on this topological Hall effect is to successively reduce its magnitude with increasing field (Fig.\,\ref{Fig3}D), similar to what happens when heating the material beyond $T^{\star}$ (Fig.\,\ref{Fig3}C).
+The observations of a spontaneous Hall effect (Fig.\,\ref{Fig2}) and an even-in-field Hall conductivity (Fig.\,\ref{Fig3}) in Ce$_3$Bi$_4$Pd$_3$ are smoking-gun evidences that the physical quantity underlying the phenomenon is not a magnetic order parameter (coupled linearly to $B$), as otherwise $\sigma_{xy}$ would necessarily be completely odd in $B$.
+That the spontaneous Hall current is indeed carried by $f(\bm{k})$ is further supported by the linear relationship between $\sigma_{xy}$ and $\sigma_{xx}$ in the Kondo coherent regime (Fig.\,\ref{Fig2}B), consistent with a linear dependence on scattering time ($\sigma_{xy} \sim \tau$) and thus the nonequilibrium nature of the effect.
+As recently emphasized \cite{Du19.1}, this dependence sharply discriminates this effect from disorder-induced contributions.